 Pest Prevention in Toronto

 The first thing you want to do to prevent a rodent infestation is to make sure that all entrances, windows and any holes in your home are tightly sealed.
 You also want to make sure you don’t have any clustered areas in your home, as rats will see this as a convenient hideout.
 Cleanliness overall is key to preventing rodents from making a home out of your own house.
 The smallest trail of food can attract a whole colony of rats, especially because they’re food supply has recently been limited.
 Hungry rats often get desperate to feed, which makes them more likely to fall for traditional food-bait traps.
-Below is a list of supplies you can purchase from Advantage Pest Control that will help with rat prevention in Toronto:
+Below is a list of supplies you can purchase that will help with rat prevention in Toronto:

 - Rat bait station